Skip to main content

 A scrum master or scrum coach might manage the team.
 At the end of the project, the software functionality is presented to the product owner in a demo meeting.
 The team also conducts retrospective meetings to discuss how the project went, seeking improvements for the next project.

-In addition to scrum frameworks, Kanban might pull user stories and funnel them through an organized development process.
-Other frameworks might take on a hybrid approach, where hybrid agile techniques are used for new applications, and waterfall approaches are used for legacy systems.
+In addition to Scrum frameworks, Kanban can pull user stories and funnel them through an organized development process.
+Other frameworks might take on a hybrid approach, where agile techniques are used for new applications and waterfall approaches are used for legacy systems.
 Scalable frameworks can also be practical, depending on the needs of the project.
+At Rotate, we combine these methodologies to match your team's specific context and goals.

 Some teams will use a test-driven development approach that ensures product quality.
 And others might adopt their technical standards so that the developers have a sort of “rails” that align with the user story needs.
 This might include naming conventions, code quality, security standards, and so on (kind of like an editorial style guide).